nbwein/NETS213-Alumni-Project/README.md

      --Job Title<br />
      --Years employed<br />
 In order to ensure quality control throughout this project, we will design a thorough set of test questions (2 points).
+There will be two rounds to the test questions.
 An example of these questions is attached in the directory.
 Essentially, because our initial questions to the workers are open ended, we are going to make multiple choice question to ensure the workers are knowledgeable enough to complete these tasks, but these test questions wont eliminate workers simply for phrasing the job slightly differently than in the test question (ie by forgetting a space or a ".").
-In order for people to be able to complete this task, they will have to answer a certain percentage of the test questions correctly.
+In the first round, workers will be asked to sort through information and choose the right choice.
+In the second round of test questions, workers will verify that the data taken from the first crowdsourcing job posted is correct.
+In order for people to be able to complete each crowdsourcing task, they will have to answer a certain percentage of the test questions correctly.
 This will ensure that the workers completing this task know how to properly extract the information being requested.
-Additionally, we will have multiple workers fill in information for each alumnus and check whether responses match-up.
+Additionally, we will have multiple workers fill in information for each alumnus and check whether responses match-up (for the first section).
 In order to aggregate our responses, we will write a program to analyze the CSV file containing the results (4 points).
 The results can be sorted by various categories, such as major or graduating class.
 Aggregating the results by different categories will then allow us to analyze according to such categories (4 points).
 Some of the trends